 We can provide access to the simulator or copies of the simulator.
 Contact us for details.

 - CT Scan-based 3D printed physical head and skull

 - Virtual model of the anatomy of the brainstem, scalp, brain and ventricles

 - Tracked instruments: needle, catheter loaded onto stylet, hand drill and virtual camera

-- Common System of Modular Augmented Reality Tracking Simulators (SMARTS) modular stand with interoperable instruments for use with other modular anatomies
+- Common System of Modular Mixed and Augmented Reality Tracking Simulators (SMMARTS) modular stand with interoperable instruments for use with other modular anatomies

 - Automated scoring algorithm and replay system